Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Introduction

 Here, we considerably extend these results by providing a systematic classification of $G$-CMF phases for \emph{all} finite nilpotent groups.
-Nilpotent groups have the special property that the adjoint action, ${\rm ad}_g(h)=[g,h]$, of any element $g\in G$, where $[g,h]=g^{-1}h^{-1}gh$ denotes the group commutator, terminates in the identity element after a finite number of iterations, i.e., $({\rm ad}_g)^M(h)=e$ for all $h\in G$.
-Here, $M$ is called the nilpotency class of $G$, and it is immediate to see that class-1 nilpotent groups are abelian.
+Nilpotent groups have the special property that the adjoint action, ${\rm ad}_g(h)=[g,h]$, where $[g,h]=g^{-1}h^{-1}gh$ denotes the group commutator, becomes trivial after finitely many iterations: for every $g,h\in G$ one has $({\rm ad}_g)^M(h)=e$ for some finite integer $M$.
+The integer $M$ is the \emph{nilpotency class} of $G$.
+Although nilpotent groups are typically non-abelian---except in the case of class-1 nilpotent groups, which are precisely the abelian groups---the converse does, obviously, not hold; for example, the symmetric group $S_3$ is non-abelian but not nilpotent.

-We give an explicit $G$-CMF protocol that transforms a distinguished representative of an SPT state to the trivial phase, and vice versa, using finite rounds of measurements, whose number is given by the nilpotency class of $G$.
-Although our transformations are not exact, we prove that they succeed with a probability that approaches one as the system size $N$ tends to infinity.
-This thus establishes that all SPT phases of nilpotent groups trivialize with the addition of symmetric measurements.
-We then consider states with long-range correlations, i.e., non-normal MPS, like the GHZ-type states.
-Here, we provide a protocol that combines the protocol used to show SPT phases trivialize with fusion measurements and that transforms the trivial phase into non-normal GHZ states.
-Combined with the reverse transformation, which is similar to the SPT case, this demonstrates that such non-normal phases also trivialize.
+Below, we construct explicit $G$-CMF protocols that transforms a distinguished representative of any SPT phase into the trivial phase---and vice versa---using a finite number of rounds of symmetric measurements, where the number of rounds is solely determined by the nilpotency class of $G$.
+Although our transformations are not exact, we show that they succeed with probability approaching one in the thermodynamic limit $N\rightarrow\infty$.
+This establishes that all SPT phases of nilpotent groups become trivial once symmetric measurements and feedforward are allowed.
+We then consider states with long-range correlations, i.e., non-normal MPS such as GHZ-type states.
+For these, we present a protocol---combining the protocol used for SPT phases with an additional fusion measurement step---that transforms the trivial phase into non-normal GHZ states.
+Together with the reverse transformation, constructed analogously to the SPT case, this demonstrates that such non-normal phases also collapse to the trivial phase under $G$-CMF transformations.